- Adults-Only Swim!

 "Please join us at our beautiful park for a relaxing long weekend with your family!"When Andy retired from a life-long career in journalism, he and his wife, Carin, resurrected a decades-old dream of owning a campground.
 They sold everything (including their own RV) and spent more than a year searching for just the right property, visiting dozens of campgrounds between South Carolina and Maine before finding the Staunton/Walnut Hills KOA.

 They purchased the property in January 2013 with with their two daughters and sons-in-law, making this a real family business.
 In May 2013, the family welcomed its newest addition - campground baby Anthony (see right).
-He's frequently seen around the campground, often in the company of his aunt or father, feeding ducks and playing on the playground.
+He's frequently seen around the campground, often in the company of his grandma or father, feeding ducks and playing on the playground.